junehowell/HIV-Aging/Manual/HIVPt1.UserGuide.md

 ##Chapter 1: User guide

 ####1-1.
-This manual is:
+Purpose and scope

-- *For people aging with HIV*: The manual describes common health problems that come with chronic HIV infection.
+a. *Purpose*: The Aging Well with HIV Manual iswas made for people aging with chronic HIV.
+It describes common health problems that come with chronic HIV infection.
 Since many of these problems cannot be cured at present, the manual focuses on how to manage them, so that you can age well despite them.

-- *For everyone*: We made this manual for people of all ages, cultures, income levels, and reading skills.
-To achieve this, we provide the manual for free, and keep reading skill required at the 6th grade level.
-If a child wants to read this manual, we want to make sure they can understand it.

-- *Focused*: To keep the manual easy to read, we limit each chapter to 3 sections:
+b. *Scope*: To keep the manual easy to read, we limit each chapter chapters are limited to 3 sections:

-  1. What is the problems?
+1. What is the problem?
 2. Why is it important?
-  3. What should you do about it?
+3. What should I do about it?

-- *Concise*: The manual leaves out contents you do not need.
+c.
+The manual leaves out contents you do not need.
 For example, it does not include tests that will be ordered, or pills used to treat the disease.
 This is because your doctor will figure these out with you.

 ####1-2.
-This manual is not:

-- *A guide to HIV as a disease in general*: This would make the manual long and unfocused.
-Instead, it focuses mostly on problems that occur in people aging with HIV and what to do about them.

-- *A detailed guide on common health problems in chronic HIV*: The science behind these problems are complex and not yet well understood.
-To describe it, the manual might become hard to understand and not everyone will be able to read it.
-Also, we do not need to know all the science behind it to understand what should be done.

-- *A replacement for doctors’ visits*: The manual gives general advice on HIV and aging issues.
-But, it is not specific to each person and will never be as good as your doctor’s advice.
-Always follow doctor’s advice, even if it is not the same as the advice in this manual.

-####1-3.
 Outline of the manual

 Part one gives brief details about HIV and its general effects on aging.
 Part two outlines the most common problems with chronic HIV.
 Each chapter in part two is divided into 3 sections: